nitsbat/autodolia/README.md

 Analysis Observed :-
 1. It is clearly observed from the graphs that from date between Oct-2016 to jan-2016 , there is no cards and cash withdrawals.
 The bar graph at that series of points tends to almost zero.
 The only reason is the ___2016 Indian banknote demonetisation___ .
 2. One can figured out that the amount of transaction or cash withdrawal is maximum from KK Nagar ATM.
 Filling duration or capacity of cash needs to be increased therefore in KK Nagar ATM.
 3. It can be also seen that the card withdrawals and atm transaction is maximum on month October of every year.
-One possible reason might be the more number of holidays as comared to any other month.
+One possible reason might be the more number of holidays as compared to any other month.

 * The next visualisation is based on our usage of facets.
 Facets are very useful in splitting the data according to some field.
 Here we will observe the no of card withdrawals on the basis of weekdays i.e Sunday,Monday,etc. The following code will help to create the facet: